augaldecr/APISubscriptionsExample/README.md

-# APISubscriptionsExample
+# ASP.NET-API
-For educational purposes
+An ASP .Net API for educational purposes